DBC-Boots/DBC-Boots.github.io/README.md

 - launch a Jekyll build
 - convert wiki links to Jekyll links
 - optionally commit and push you code to you Jekyll repository

+### Known Issues with Sync

+- Won't be able to use Github's flavored markdown of relative files shorthand, e.g. `[[Home]]`
+- Won't be able to use named linked if you want to focus on section.
+That's a link with a hashtag to that section.
+Affects some of the guide pages.